Re-living Past Moments

 My Re-liveable Moments

 The five-year-old me sat astride my father’s shoulder.
 My little feet kicked his broad muscular shoulder.
 This shoulder ride was the closest I had ever been to my father.
 As I write, I can see the dusty bumpy road leading to the local mosque on road Ayetoro Street.
-The dark clouds were beginning to chase the brightness.
+The dark clouds were beginning to chase the brightness of the day.
 This short ride was the strongest emotional connection I could remember with my father.
 I felt loved and cherished and I kept this little ride to the masjid dear to my heart.

 Within a flash, I saw my twenty-four-year-old self sitting at the edge of an old balcony without railings.
 My feet were dangling and I could see the rusted roof of the neighbouring houses around me.
 Behind me was a set of rooms.
 One of them belonged to my friend and the railless balcony was the corridor the rooms shared.